Ajay7306/Ajay7306/README.md

-- 👋 Hi, I’m @Ajay7306
+- 👋 Hi, I’m AJAY M V
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning FULL STACK DEVELOPER.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Great Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me ajaymvaju17@gmail.com.

 <!---
 Ajay7306/Ajay7306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.